BC School Sports

 received from the provincial government (but Provincial support was withdrawn in 2009).
 During a special general meeting in October 2009, the membership voted to increase fees up to 75% to offset the cost of the provincial government's elimination of funding.

 History

-The association opened an office on January 1970, with Executive Secretary Don Steen as the first employee.
+The association opened an office in January 1970, with Executive Secretary Don Steen as the first employee.
 The name was changed to BC School Sports in 1980-81.

 The following individuals have been Presidents of the Association: